-Applicants must be employed in a salaried capacity as a group leader by the Host Institution, irrespective of the origin of the funding sources, for at least one year prior to the submission of their Project Proposal to FEBS.
+Applicants must be employed in a salaried capacity as a group leader by the Host Institution (a Host Institution means a university or a research centre), irrespective of the origin of the funding sources, for at least one year prior to the submission of their Project Proposal to FEBS.
 Candidates must have secured future financial support at the Host Institution for the entire 3-year duration of the Award.

 Host Institutions must be established in a country with a FEBS Constituent Society.

 Applicants must have a current membership of a FEBS Constituent Society.